opencog/sensory/opencog/atoms/irc/README.md

       (SensoryNode "irc://botty@irc.libera.chat:6667"))))
 ```
 Not yet clear how the Section that described the ability to open a
-conection actually causes the `OpenLink` to be executed...
+connection actually causes the `OpenLink` to be executed...
 Hmm

 Anyway, performing the `Open` action results in a new menu of disjuncts
 being provided: